Overview

 Your callback received a

 state value different from what you sent.
 Verify you’re persisting the state you generated in Step 2 alongside the user’s session (or in memory for CLI tools) and comparing it on the callback.
-A persistent mismatch can indicate a CSRF attempt — abort the flow rather than retrying silently.Token exchange returns HTTP 400 or `error: true`
+A persistent mismatch can indicate a CSRF attempt — abort the flow rather than retrying silently.Token exchange returns HTTP 400 or an `error` response

-Token exchange returns HTTP 400 or `error: true`
+Token exchange returns HTTP 400 or an `error` response

 Common causes:

-redirectUrimismatch — theredirectUriin the token exchange body must match exactly (including scheme, host, port, and path) theredirectyou sent in Step 2 and the URI registered with your OAuth application.- Expired
+redirect_urimismatch — theredirect_uriin the token exchange body must match exactly (including scheme, host, port, and path) theredirect_uriyou sent in Step 2 and the URI registered with your OAuth application.- Expired

 code— authorization codes are short-lived (seconds, not minutes).
-Exchange them immediately on callback. codeVerifierdoesn’t hash tocodeChallenge— verify you’re using SHA-256 and base64url encoding without=padding on both the challenge generation and the verifier transmission.- Wrong header — the token exchange requires
+Exchange them immediately on callback. code_verifierdoesn’t hash tocode_challenge— verify you’re using SHA-256 and base64url encoding without=padding on both the challenge generation and the verifier transmission.- Wrong content type or client auth — the token endpoint expects

 API calls return 401 with a valid access token